×

 When we asked people what advice they would give someone preparing to move to Morocco, they said:

 "Before retiring in Morocco, expats should familiarize themselves with the local culture and customs.
 It is also important to research the cost of living in the area, as well as the availability of healthcare and other services.
 Additionally, expats should ensure that they have the necessary visas and permits to live and work in Morocco.
-Finally, it is important to learn some basic Arabic or French, as these are the two main languages spoken in Morocco," remarked one member in Morocco.
+Finally, it is important to learn some basic Arabic or French, as these are the two main languages spoken in Morocco," said one person in Morocco.

 AGS Worldwide MoversAGS Worldwide Movers